VikasSinghaiAndroid/RecyclerViewWithDynamicData/README.md

 Components used :
 1. Kotlin
 2. Retrofit
-3. MVVM
+3. MVVM agriculture
-4. RxKotlin
-5. Dagger
+4. Dagger
-6. RecyclerView
+5. RecyclerView
-7. Navigation
+6. Navigation
-8. LiveData
+7. LiveData with Lifecycle observe and observers
 9. Pull to refresh
-10. Log4k
+10. Log4k for efficient logging
 11. Picasso to load the image